 We work very hard with children and families to encourage and promote good attendance.
 It is one of our priorities.
-Expected attendance is for every child to attend school for 97% of the school year.
+Expected attendance is for every child to attend school every day and on time.

 Why is it important to come to school every day?